 What are some things I need to know or do while I take Forfivo XL?

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Forfivo XL affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Forfivo XL (bupropion extended-release tablets) affects you.

-- Do not stop taking Forfivo XL all of a sudden without calling your doctor.
+- Do not stop taking Forfivo XL (bupropion extended-release tablets) all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+If you need to stop Forfivo XL (bupropion extended-release tablets), you will want to slowly stop it as ordered by your doctor.

-- High blood pressure has happened with Forfivo XL.
+- High blood pressure has happened with Forfivo XL (bupropion extended-release tablets).
 Have your blood pressure checked as you have been told by your doctor.

-- Avoid drinking alcohol while taking Forfivo XL.
+- Avoid drinking alcohol while taking Forfivo XL (bupropion extended-release tablets).